wswebcreation/pwa-example/README.md

 # PWA Example
 This is a PWA example repo on how to test an installable PWA with Appium

+> **NOTE:** This repo uses WDIO V7 together with Sync Mode.
+Make sure you are on NodeJS 14.
+Sync Mode got broken
+> on NodeJS 16

 ## To use
 1. clone the project to your machine
 1. `cd pwa-example`